arayabrain/multimodal-global-workspace-agent/README.md

 ## TODO:
 - [ ] Does it support continuous mode ? or just dataset based ?

+# AudiCLIP

+Attempt at using the pre-trained audo encoder for av_nav / SAVi tasks in SS baselines

+## Additional dependencies
+- The pytorch-ignite used in AudioCLIP is v0.3.0, but since we are using py39.
+Have yet to find a way to install it so that we can use the it.AbstractNet that is require to instantiate the audio encoder from AudioCLIP.

 # Other
 ### [OUTDATED as of 2022-07-21] RLRAudioPropagationChannelLayoutType` error workaround